Absent Ballot Frequently Asked Questions

 Q: Can I be on a permanent Absent Ballot roll?

-A: According to new legislation passed in 2017, Nevada now has an option ONLY for those 65 or older or with a physical disability to be on a “permanent roll.”
+A: According to new legislation passed in 2019, Nevada now has an option for anyone to request to be on a “permanent roll.”

 Q: How long after I submit my request form will I receive my ballot?